 - Refraining from spitting, licking, screaming, whistling, or singing;

-- Wearing face coverings and maintaining 6 feet of distance while sitting in the dugout;
+- Wearing face coverings and maintaining 6 feet of distance while sitting on the bench;

 - Limiting time spent in locker rooms.

-In addition, Athletes Unlimited will not host any in-stadium fans or sell any concessions for the 2020 Softball season.
+In addition, Athletes Unlimited will not host any in-stadium fans or sell any concessions for the 2021 Volleyball season.

 Positive COVID-19 Test Procedure

 In the event that an individual submits a symptom questionnaire reporting coronavirus-like symptoms, begins to experience symptoms during league activities, or tests positive for COVID-19, the individual must be relocated to a new room immediately, self-isolate, and comply with all requests and tests from medical professionals.
 The individual is prohibited from participating in any league activities until cleared by the medical team for re-entry.

 Individuals who test positive for COVID-19 and are symptomatic are required to remain in isolation for a minimum of 10 days after onset of symptoms.
 Individuals will be monitored frequently and tested regularly by a medical professional to make a determination on when the player can re-enter competition.
 The player is required to test negative for COVID-19 on two consecutive tests, administered at least 24 hours apart.

 Individuals who test positive for COVID-19 but are asymptomatic must also enter into isolation and comply with all requests and tests from medical professionals.
 Should the individual develop symptoms during the quarantine period, they will then be monitored as a symptomatic individual.